Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Methods

 \subsection{Classical neural networks}

-For the classic solution fully connected neural networks were used, with $ReLu(x)=max(0,x)$ as the activation function, optimized by Adam.
-The metrics used in this work are Cross-Entropy (Eq. \ref{eq:cross-entropy}) loss for image classification problem and Mean squared error (MSE, Eq. \ref{eq:mse}) for the regression problem of image reconstruction.
-The architecture of the classifier consists of one hidden layer ($64 \rightarrow 128 \rightarrow 10$ neurons for $input \rightarrow hidden \rightarrow output$ layers respectively, that is, 9 610 trainable parameters (according to the Eq. \ref{eq:param-num-cl})).
-To reconstruct images, a neural network of four hidden layers is used ($64 \rightarrow 1\ 000 \rightarrow 2\ 000 \rightarrow 4000 \rightarrow 2000 \rightarrow 1024$ neurons, that is, 20 122 024 trainable parameters (Eq. \ref{eq:param-num-cl})).
+For the classical solution, fully-connected neural networks were used with $ReLu(x)=max(0,x)$ as the activation function, optimized by Adam with a learning rate of 0.0001.
+The metrics used in this work are cross-entropy \eqref{eq:cross-entropy} loss for the image classification problem and mean squared error (MSE, \eqref{eq:mse}) for the regression problem of image reconstruction.

-The cross-entropy loss function is given by the following expression:
+The cross-entropy loss function is expressed as follows:

-where $i$ is the number of the element in the batch, $N$ - their number in the batch, $j$ - class number, $M$ - number of classes ($M = 10$), $p_{i}$ - true probability distribution by class for the i-th batch (zero for all classes except the true one under number $j_{true}$, for which $p_{i,j_{true}} = 1$) $q_{i}$ - predicted probability distribution by class for the i-th batch, that is, $q_{3,7}$ is the probability predicted by the neural network with which the 3rd element of the batch belongs to the 7th class (that is, the number “7”).
+where $i$ is the number of the element in the batch, $N$ - their number in the batch, $j$ - class number, $M$ - number of classes ($M = 10$), $p_{i}$ - true probability distribution by class for the i-th batch (zero for all classes except the true one under number $j_{\text{true}}$, for which $p_{i,j_{\text{true}}} = 1$), $q_{i}$ - predicted probability distribution by class for the i-th batch, that is, $q_{3,7}$ is the probability predicted by the neural network with which the 3rd element of the batch belongs to the 7th class (that is, the number “7”).
+Cross-entropy is a measure of dissimilarity of two distributions.
+To minimize the loss function, we need to bring the predicted class distribution as close as possible to the true one ($q \rightarrow p$).

 The MSE loss function can be written as follows: